House of Brands or a Branded House?

 Masterfoods-owned Mars confectionery started the brand extension policy into ice cream, effectively creating a new category into which others, including Nestlé, quickly followed.

 This was done with three benefits targeted.
 Firstly, to generate additional brand awareness, thereby driving impulse purchases.
 Secondly, to leverage the brand equity and fan base already well established.
 And third, it served to both even out the year given that chocolate sales are seasonally skewed towards winter, and to significantly increase overall sales across both formats.

-Other similar product innovations have seen brands creating new versions of their products to serve the ever changing consumer trends, including for healthier and more natural edible products and more sustainable, environmentally responsible and circular products.
+Other similar product innovations have seen brands creating new versions of their products to serve the ever-changing consumer trends, including healthier and more natural edible products and more sustainable, environmentally responsible and circular products.

 If you are going to extend your brand, make sure that you put as much thought, research and effort into the extension as you put into the original product or service, or it just might be a stretch too far…